PERT Diagram Template

 How do you make a PERT diagram?

-You can draw a PERT diagram online with a collaborative whiteboard tool like Miro.
+Draw a PERT diagram online using a visual workspace like Miro.
 With our PERT chart template, diagramming capabilities, integrations, and collaboration tools, your team can easily outline your project’s workflow.

 How do you read a PERT diagram?